 We apologize, but for your total security, there are no 'back doors' in the software.
 If you lose your password, there is no way to recover the contents of the encrypted file.
 Not even Cypherix® will be able to help.
 To help in remembering multiple passwords, it is advisable to use a single encrypted text file to keep all the passwords.

 Should this be a constraint, our Enterprise Solution software, Cryptainer Enterprise, has a built in feature which allows password recovery

 More information on Cryptainer Enterprise can be found here.

-The Cryptainer volume/drive cannot be resized.
+The Cryptainer vault/drive cannot be resized.
 It is only a matter of creating a new volume of the desired size and copying the files from the previous volume into the new one.